-Adobe has announced that it will soon be discontinuing the Typekit Enterprise service that Finalsite was using to serve web fonts to our clients' sites.
+Adobe has announced that it has discontinued the Typekit Enterprise service that Finalsite was using to serve web fonts to our clients' sites.
 As a result, all licensing for these fonts must be transferred to your own Adobe Creative Cloud account for continued use on your website.

 What do I need to do?